FaberTheCatgirl/FaberTheCatgirl.github.io/README.md

 If you're finding it hard to follow all this but still want to contribute then you can open an issue or post in the Discord with your documentation, images, and assets and we'll handle the rest, but contributions made this way may take longer for us to add to the repo as time is limited.

 # Credits

-The CoD Mods Logo is from [Andrejs Kirma](https://thenounproject.com/andrejs/) on the Noun Project, you can view it [here](https://thenounproject.com/icon/rpg-2526449/).

 The main wiki is powered by the beautiful [Docsy for Jekyll](https://github.com/vsoch/docsy-jekyll) by [Vanessasaurus](https://github.com/vsoch).